cassidoo/ama/README.md

 ### Do you do angel investing?

 I do!
 I'm still kind of a noob at it but I've invested both my own money and do scouting with a couple firms.
-I also am now a Portfolio Partner for Developer Experience at OSS Capital!
-That basically means I help our portfolio companies with developer relations/developer experience hiring and strategies.
+I've also been Portfolio Partner for Developer Experience at OSS Capital (where I helped our portfolio companies with developer relations/developer experience hiring and strategies).
 I love investing in developer tools, productivity tools, OSS, and underrepresented minority-driven companies.

+That being said: if you want to pitch your company to me, I am usually open to it, but it's hard for me to find times to book calls these days for everyone.
+If you'd like to get on a pitch call, please send me as many details as you can upfront, first!